citelao/sensible/_coffee_shop/2-entreaty.md

 ## The caveat at the beginning

 The warning above appears at the bottom of every page on this site.
-I am not a security professional; I am someone who studied the internet and knows how the pieces fit together.
+I am not a security professional; I am someone who studied the Internet and knows how the pieces fit together.

-At the very least, this guide will show you how security on the internet works.
+At the very least, this guide will show you how security on the Internet works.
 Let's begin!